MuhammadAliAhson/SuperHero-Name-Generator-WebApp-on-Flask-Python/README.md

 ## Getting Started

-Follow the steps below to get started with the superhero name generator:
+Follow the steps below to get started with the superhero name generator Model in Colab NoteBook:

 1. Clone the repository:
    ```